 The results of the second hypothesis test obtained empirical support because it has a positive and significant influence.
-The third hypothesis is the influence of good governance toward investment including institutional ownership to investment indicated by the t-value= 3.37 which is significant at $\alpha=5\%$, whereas the independent board hypothesis to investment is shown with the t-value = 2.39, which is significant at $\alpha=5\%$, and board size hypothesis is shown with t-value=2.44, which is significant at $\alpha=5\%$.
+The third hypothesis is the influence of good governance toward investment including institutional ownership to investment indicated by the t-value= 3.37 which is significant at $\alpha=5\%$, whereas the independent board hypothesis to investment is shown with the t-value =2.39, which is significant at $\alpha=5\%$, and board size hypothesis is shown with t-value=2.44, which is significant at $\alpha=5\%$.
 The results of the second hypothesis are that corporate governance affects on investment activities of companies in Indonesia.
-The companies that make investments will certainly attract investors.
-In line with the signaling theory, that the level of investment chosen is one that maximizes net present value.
+The companies that make investment chosen is one that maximizes net present value.
 A future profit is financed from external and internal funding sources.
 Therefore, its utilization needs a good monitoring mechanism conducted by institutional ownership, independent board, and board size.